How can a runner protect their feet?

 Ice Bath After a Run

-As we’ve mentioned above, a runners feet tend to swell under the pressure of a run.
+As we’ve mentioned above, runner’s feet tend to swell under the pressure of a run.
 If you’re new to running you might find the aches and pains especially noticeable as your body adjusts to your training (don’t be put off).

 Strengthen Your Toes for Running